 If you have a strong interest in caring for animals, this course will stand you in good stead for a rewarding career.
 You will get involved in handling, feeding and watering animals, preparing and maintaining animal accommodation and ensuring the heath and welfare of animals.

-You should have grade 1 in English and Maths or equivalent and a sound interest in the area of study.
+You should have grade 1 in English and Maths - or the equivalent - and a sound interest in the area of study.
 All applicants will be interviewed and will undertake an initial assessment in English and maths.

 You will learn about animals in the wild and society, while developing your literacy, IT and numeracy.
 You will work practically with a wide variety of animals on our animal unit.